berkeley earth surface temperature logo

 Who is carrying out this work?

-The project is headed by Richard Muller and the main scientific work is carried out by Robert Rohde.
+Berkeley Earth is headed by Elizabeth Muller and Richard Muller, the father/daughter team that founded Berkeley Earth.
+The main scientific work is carried out by Robert Rohde.
 Richard Muller is a Professor of Physics at the University of California at Berkeley, Faculty Senior Scientist at the Lawrence Berkeley Laboratory, and President of Muller & Associates LLC.
 Robert Rohde is a scientist who obtained his PhD in experimental/theoretical physics at the University of California at Berkeley.
 His expertise includes the analysis of large data sets, with estimates of statistical and systematic effects.
-Together they have co-authored a series of papers on the analysis of bio diversity in the fossil record.
-A full list of the project's team members is available here.
+Together, Richard and Robert have co-authored a series of papers on the analysis of bio diversity in the fossil record.

-What is project chair Richard Muller's expertise in climate?
+What is Berkeley Earth's co-founder Richard Muller's prior expertise in climate?

 Richard Muller's published works on climate have appeared in some of the most prestigious peer-reviewed journals including: